CNH Industrial N.V. (CNHI) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for CNHI is $19.83, which is $5.69 above the current market price.
-The public float for CNHI is 1.00B, and currently, shorts hold a 0.92% of that float.
-The average trading volume for CNHI on March 21, 2023 was 4.45M shares.
+The average price predicted by analysts for CNHI is $19.83, which is $4.99 above the current price.
+The public float for CNHI is 1.00B and currently, short sellers hold a 1.15% ratio of that float.
+The average trading volume of CNHI on March 28, 2023 was 4.50M shares.

 CNHI’s Market Performance

-CNHI stock saw a decrease of -5.49% in the past week, with a monthly decline of -13.43% and a quarterly a decrease of -11.31%.
-The volatility ratio for the week is 2.62%, and the volatility levels for the last 30 days are 2.26% for CNH Industrial N.V.
-(CNHI).
-The simple moving average for the last 20 days is -11.59% for CNHI stock, with a simple moving average of 0.41% for the last 200 days.
+The stock of CNH Industrial N.V.
+(CNHI) has seen a 5.38% increase in the past week, with a -9.76% drop in the past month, and a -6.71% fall in the past quarter.
+The volatility ratio for the week is 2.20%, and the volatility levels for the past 30 days are at 2.27% for CNHI.
+The simple moving average for the last 20 days is -3.78% for CNHI stock, with a simple moving average of 5.93% for the last 200 days.

 Analysts’ Opinion of CNHI